89luca89/distrobox/docs/useful_tips.md

 # Useful tips

+## Launch a distrobox from you applications list

+Starting from distrobox 1.3.2, containers created will automatically generate a desktop entry.
+For containers generated with older versions, you can use:

+`distrobox generate-entry you-container-name`

+To delete it:

+`distrobox generate-entry you-container-name --delete`

 ## Execute complex commands directly from distrobox enter

 Sometimes it is necessary to execure complex commands from a distrobox enter,